kubephil/wordpress-hetzner/README.md

 Once the server is created.
 Follow these steps to deploy wordpress via ansible and docker-compose

 1. **Create ACME config File:**
-   - Navigate to the `ansible` directory and create a `vars.yml` file for the ACME config
+   - Navigate to the `ansible` directory and create a `vars.yml` file for the ACME config and db password
      ```
       domain_name: "yourdomain.com"
       acme_email: "yourfancy@example.com"
+      wordpress_db_password: "your-secure-db-password"
      ```
 2. **Run the playbook**
    - Execute the command `ansible-playbook -i inventory.ini playbook.yml`